LongerVision/Arduino_Full_Stack/README.md

 [**Arduino Full Stack**](https://longer-vision-robot.gitbooks.io/arduino-full-stack/) is an open source book entirely written by [Longer Vision Robot](http://www.longervisionrobot.com).
 In this book, over 50 examples are to be discussed for the Arduino applications.
 You will get familiar with:

-* Basic concepts on what Arduino is
+* Basic concepts about Arduino
 * 40 fundamental sensors by around 40 examples
 * DC motor, stepper motor, servor motor, etc., with several examples
+* How to control the display via Arduino
 * Some communication sensors, including bluetooth and wifi, etc.
 * And our target of this book is to finally build an Arduino based race car, namely, an Mini-size Autonomous Vehicle with selected sensors.